microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 #### Query the Data Lake
 Use the "Pipeline Query" option to query the data lake.
 The query format is based on [MongoDB Aggregation Query](https://docs.mongodb.com/v3.4/aggregation/).
 Using a view gives you more advanced control over data retrieval than you have using the Microshare RESTful API calls on their own.

-Use a view to
+Use a view to:

   • Apply search criteria

   • Group data

   • Sort data

   • Flatten or restructure data into a format more easily consumable by your application or use case

   • Configure precise share rules

 Note that using search criteria inside a view provides distinct advantages over using vanilla API calls.
 For example:

   • The record limit is applied AFTER the match is performed so that you can more easily retrieve a predictable number of records from YOUR data

   • Retrieving historical data is easier using a view since you can include the start and end dates in the match criteria.
 With the API, the only way to do this is via pagination.

   • Views allow you fine-grained control over who has access to which parts of your data.
 For example, you can write a view to expose a subset of your data and then write share rules to specify who has access to the data returned by the view.

   • The performance of data retrieval is better with a view since Microshare caches data returned by views.

 #### Create Sample Data or Configuration Data
-Use the "Static JSON" option to
+Use the "Static JSON" option to:

   •  Create fixed data samples for testing

   •  Store and retrieve your own proprietary configuration data

 ## 3. How do I use Views?